vladimirkanchev/haystack-train-rag/README.md

 ## Results and Evaluations

-At the current moment, we have implemented three RAG algorithms: dense (sentence transformers, cos distance), sparse (bm25 algorithm, no-embedding), and hybrid (both dense and sparse) algorithms.
-We have used two types of LLM models: proprietary *openai gpt-3.5* and open-source *HuggingFaceH4/zephyr-7b-beta* model.
-We have already implemented two evaluation metrics for the RGA algorithms: *faithfulness* (measure factual consistency of the answer against the retrieved context - reverse of presence of hallucinations) and *sas_evaluator* (measure semantic similarity between the predicted answer and the ground-truth answer using a fine-tuned language model).
+At the current moment, we have implemented three RAG algorithms: dense (sentence transformers, *cos* distance), sparse (bm25 algorithm, no-embedding), and hybrid (both dense and sparse) algorithms.
+We have used two types of LLM models: a proprietary *openai gpt-3.5* and an open-source *HuggingFaceH4/zephyr-7b-beta* model.
+We have already implemented two evaluation metrics for the RAG algorithms: *faithfulness* (measures the factual consistency of the answer against the retrieved context - reverse of presence of hallucinations) and *sas_evaluator* (measures the semantic similarity between the predicted answer and the ground-truth answer using a fine-tuned language model).

-We plan to extend the evaluation part using metrics from *deep-eval* and *RAGAS* frameworks.
-The issue we have here is related to general lack of ground-truth data for questions.
+We plan to extend the evaluation part using metrics from *deep-eval*[2] and *RAGAS*[3] frameworks.
+The issue we have here is related to the general lack of ground-truth data for questions.

 ## Future Work